-- Migrating from Aperture to Lightroom on Mac isn’t a challenging task.
-The nifty Import from Aperture Library option will do the job for you.
+- Migrating from Aperture to Lightroom on Mac isn’t a challenging task especially with the dedicated plugin.

 As you might know, Aperture doesn’t work in the latest version of Mac OS.
 For that reason, users had to switch to a different application for photo management software.